MaskingTechnology/jitar/documentation/docs/introduction/installation.md

 jitar init --name=project-name --template=react
 ```

-You can also use our `vue` template, or `jitar-only` if you don't need a frontend framework.
+You can also use our `vue` template, or `backend` if you don't need a frontend framework.

 Next, run the prompted commands.